10331333/datasci_223/exercises/4-classification/readme.md

 Classification will be done using neural network because handwritten letters can have complex patterns that can be better analyzed by neural networks.

 #### Train away!
-Parameter tuning:
+Parameter tuning: No parameter tuning was done with the model.
-Formatting input data:
+Formatting input data: Image data needs to be converted into tensors.
+The images arrays are later flattened in the model.

 #### Evaluate the model
 Model evaluation on test set:
 confusion matrix performance:

 #### Investigate subsets
 Classes that the model performs well/poorly:

 #### Improve performance